JaulinLab/organoid_tracking/README.md

-# organoid_tracking
+# Organoid tracking in microfluidic channels

 Track organoids and extract essential trajectory props from masks.
+The segmentation proper is done in another file.

 ## Usage guide